• Skip to primary navigation

 Instructions for Making Citrus Vinegar

-These instructions are very complicated, so pay attention.
-I hope you heard the sarcasm because this is easy enough that I can do it.
-Actually, this is a great kitchen job to set your kids to accomplishing.
-Even young children can follow all these steps with a little assistance.
+These instructions are not very complicated.
+In fact, this is a great kitchen job to set your kids to accomplishing.
+Even young children can follow all these steps with a little supervision.

-3. Screw on a lid and wait for a week or more for the oils to infuse into the vinegar.
+- Screw on a lid and wait for at least a week, or up to four, for the oils to infuse into the vinegar.

-4. Strain out the peels and compost them (or grind them up in your garbage disposal to clean it).
+- Strain out the peels and compost them (or grind up a few in your garbage disposal to clean it).

-5. Put the vinegar back into the mason jar.
-Ta da.
+- Put the vinegar back into the mason jar.
+Use for cleaner or condiments.

 To Use Homemade Citrus Vinegar